launchdarkly/js-client-sdk/README.md

-# LaunchDarkly SDK for Client-Side JavaScript
+# LaunchDarkly SDK for Browser JavaScript

 [![Circle CI](https://circleci.com/gh/launchdarkly/js-client/tree/master.svg?style=svg)](https://circleci.com/gh/launchdarkly/js-client/tree/master)

 ## Introduction

-This is the official LaunchDarkly client-side JavaScript SDK.
-This SDK does two
+This is the official LaunchDarkly JavaScript SDK for web browser applications.
+It provides the same functionality as all of the LaunchDarkly SDKs:
-things:

-* Makes feature flags available to your client-side (front-end) JavaScript code.
+* Making feature flags available to your JavaScript code.
-* Sends click, pageview, and custom events from your front-end for A/B tests and analytics.
+* Sending events to LaunchDarkly for analytics and/or A/B testing.
+* Optionally maintaining a streaming connection to LaunchDarkly for immediate notification of any feature flag changes.

+The JavaScript SDK has two special requirements in terms of your LaunchDarkly environment.
+First, in terms of the credentials for your environment that appear on your [Account Settings](https://app.launchdarkly.com/settings/projects) dashboard, the JavaScript SDK uses the "Client-side ID"-- not the "SDK key" or the "Mobile key".
+Second, for any feature flag that you will be using in JavaScript code, you must check the "Make this flag available to client-side SDKs" box on that flag's Settings page.

+## React

+The SDK does not require any particular JavaScript framework.
+However, if you are using React, there is an add-on to simplify use of the SDK.
+See the [`ldclient-react` documentation](packages/ldclient-react/README.md).

-## Browser Support
+## Browser compatibility

-The LaunchDarkly client-side JavaScript SDK supports the following browsers:
+The SDK supports the following browsers:

 * Chrome (any recent)
 * Firefox (any recent)